 Lynn K. Gordon, MD, PhD

-Dr. Gordon’s laboratory is involved in two primary areas of research.
-One project investigates the role for epithelial membrane protein 2 (EMP2) in controlling ocular pathologic responses.
+Dr. Gordon’s laboratory was involved in two primary areas of research.
+One project investigated the role for epithelial membrane protein 2 (EMP2) in controlling ocular pathologic responses.
 Dr. Gordon and her colleagues identified that EMP2 plays an important role in an in-vitro model of proliferative vitreoretinopathy (PVR) and have evidence that EMP2 is highly expressed in human retinal diseases.
-In addition, they recently identified that EMP2 controls VEGF production in epithelial cells and in specific tumors.
-The laboratory, in collaboration with others at UCLA, has recently developed a designer antibody fragment that has demonstrated efficacy in in-vitro studies in the PVR model and in other animal models in vivo.
+In addition, they identified that EMP2 controls VEGF production in epithelial cells and in specific tumors.
+The laboratory, in collaboration with others at UCLA, developed a designer antibody fragment that has demonstrated efficacy in in-vitro studies in the PVR model and in other animal models in vivo.
 This antibody has successfully controlled pathologic neovascularization in a corneal burn model, achieving proof of principle for using this antibody to control disease.

-The second area of interest of Dr. Gordon’s group is the role of programmed death 1 (PD-1), a molecule that is known to play an important role in immune regulation in the eye.
+The second area of interest of Dr. Gordon’s former group was the role of programmed death 1 (PD-1), a molecule that is known to play an important role in immune regulation in the eye.
 PD-1 has a major function as a negative regulator in the immune system.
 Although previous studies identified PD-1 expression in the lymphoid system, Dr. Gordon and her colleagues identified its expression in neuronal cells of the retina.
 Additionally her laboratory has identified that blockade of the PD-1 pathway may be protective in uveitis.
 Studies are ongoing to identify the mechanisms of that protection.

 Jo Ann A. Giaconi, MD